Kishibe3/non-tracking-google-dictionary/README.md

 This is a web extension created for Chromium based browsers.

 # How to use
-First download the project zip.
+First download the project zip file.
 ![download zip file](https://i.imgur.com/h9kXP3g.png)

 Decompress the downloaded zip file.